Curriculum Vitae

 • (2-4 Jun.
 2018) [With Claartje Rasterhoff, Ivan Kisjes, and Kasper Beelen] ‘Measuring Innovation in the Art and Book Market during the Dutch Golden Age’, Digital Humanities Benelux 2018 conference, Amsterdam

-Valorization and media coverage
+Valorization and in press

 Grants and Awards